Pottstown, Pennsylvania: Transportation

 As of 2018 there were 74.33 mi of public roads in Pottstown, of which 12.85 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 61.48 mi were maintained by the borough.

-The main east-west street in Pottstown is High Street, which continues east of the borough as Ridge Pike.
-The main north-south street in the borough is Hanover Street.
+The main east–west street in Pottstown is High Street, which continues east of the borough as Ridge Pike.
+The main north–south street in the borough is Hanover Street.
 The U.S. Route 422 freeway passes to the south of Pottstown and heads east to King of Prussia and Philadelphia and west to Reading.
-Pennsylvania Route 100 runs north-south through the Pottstown area, heading south to West Chester and north to Allentown.
+Pennsylvania Route 100 runs north–south through the Pottstown area, heading south to West Chester and north to Allentown.
 Pennsylvania Route 663 begins at PA 100 in Pottstown and follows King Street east and Charlotte Street northeast before leaving the borough and continuing to Pennsburg and Quakertown.
 Pennsylvania Route 724 runs along the south bank of the Schuylkill River in Chester County.

 Local bus service in the Pottstown area is owned, funded, and administered by the Borough of Pottstown and operated by Pottstown Area Rapid Transit (PART).
 PART operates five routes Monday through Saturday out of the Charles W. Dickinson Transportation Center in downtown Pottstown along with a paratransit service for disabled people.
 SEPTA's Route 93 bus connects Pottstown with the Norristown Transportation Center in Norristown.
-Amtrak Thruway bus service operated by Krapf Coaches connects Pottstown with the BARTA Transportation Center in Reading and 30th Street Station in Philadelphia; the bus stops on Hanover Street near the Charles W. Dickinson Transportation Center.
+Amtrak Thruway bus service operated by Krapf Coaches connected Pottstown with the BARTA Transportation Center in Reading and 30th Street Station in Philadelphia; the bus stopped on Hanover Street near the Charles W. Dickinson Transportation Center.
+Amtrak Thruway service to Pottstown was discontinued on March 18, 2025.

 Pottstown is serviced by Pottstown Municipal Airport, a general aviation airport, and a short distance from Pottstown is Heritage Field Airport located in Limerick.

 Passenger train service between Reading/Pottstown and Philadelphia was operated by Conrail under the auspices of SEPTA until July 29, 1981, when all non-electrified routes were terminated.
 Efforts to reinstitute commuter trains, such as the Schuylkill Valley Metro, have so far been unsuccessful.
 The station still exists and is currently home to a district justice office.
 Norfolk Southern Railway provides freight rail service to Pottstown along the Harrisburg Line.
 The Colebrookdale Railroad is a heritage railway running from Pottstown to Boyertown.